88-degrees/Book-of-Changes/e5aeb6e4babajiaren.md

 Line 1 is strong, and in a strong place.
 It suggests the necessity of strict rule in governing the family.
 Regulations must be established, and their observance strictly insisted on.

-Line 2 is weak, and in the proper place for it,--the centre, moreover, of the lower trigram.
+Line 2 is weak, and in the proper place for it, -- the centre, moreover, of the lower trigram.
 It fitly represents the wife, and what is said on it tells us of her special sphere and duty; and that she should be unassuming in regard to all beyond her sphere; always being firm and correct.
-See the Shih, III, 350.
+See the Shike [䷔](./e599ace59791shike.md), III.

 Line 3 is strong, and in an odd place.
 If the place were central, the strength would be tempered; but the subject of the line, in the topmost place of the trigram, may be expected to exceed in severity.
 But severity is not a bad thing in regulating a family;--it is better than laxity and indulgence.